bazelbuild/bazel/site/docs/persistent-workers.md

 ]
 ```

-The worker receives this on stdin in JSON format (because
+The worker receives this on `stdin` in JSON format (because
-"requires-worker-protocol" is set to JSON, and
+`requires-worker-protocol` is set to JSON, and
 `--experimental_worker_allow_json_protocol` is passed to the build to enable
 this option).
+The worker then performs the action, and sends a JSON-formatted
+`WorkResponse` to Bazel on its stdout.
+Bazel then parses this response and
+manually converts it to a `WorkResponse` proto.
+To communicate
-To communicate with the associated worker using binary-encoded
+with the associated worker using binary-encoded protobuf instead of JSON,
-protobuf instead of json, `requires-worker-protocol` would be set to `proto`,
+`requires-worker-protocol` would be set to `proto`, like this:
-like this:

 ```
   execution_requirements = {
     "supports-workers" : "1" ,